< Back to Results

-Control arm data files include raw data on safety, efficacy, demographic, and baseline disease characteristics and patient reported data.
+Control arm data files include raw and SDTM data on safety, efficacy, demographic, and baseline disease characteristics and patient reported data.

 The primary objective of this study was to evaluate whether OS for the trabectedin group is superior to the dacarbazine group for subjects with advanced L-type sarcoma who were previously treated (in any order) with at least: a) an anthracycline and ifosfamide containing regimen, or b) an anthracycline containing regimen and 1 additional cytotoxic chemotherapy regimen.
 Secondary objectives were to evaluate PFS, TTP, ORR, symptom severity, and safety in the trabectedin group and dacarbazine group.